CliMA/.github/pull_request_template.md

 -->

 ----
-- [ ] I certify that I have read the review checklist and complied accordingly.
+- [ ] I have read and checked the items on the review checklist.